Seagate/cortx-s3server/scripts/env/kubernetes/README.md

 # Intro

-* Create VM with 8 CPUs, 12 disks 50GB each, 16 GB RAM.
+* Create VM with OS CentOS 7.9, at least 8 CPUs, 12 disks 50GB each, 16 GB
+  RAM.
 * Open terminal.
 * Switch to a `root` user.
 * Execute execute commands listed below.
   * Simply copy the entire commands list from each box, and paste into the console.

+NOTE: if you run this script many times during the day -- you will probably hit the docker registry rate limiting (docker will not allow you to download images).
+To solve that, sign up on https://hub.docker.com, and provide user and password in `config.sh` step below.

 # 1. Download needed files to your node